[1]:

 15.59002996305599 kilojoule / mole

-If you refer yo the original publication you will notice that the Abdulelah-Gani model allows to estimate the properties by to methods:
+If you refer to the original publication you will notice that the Abdulelah-Gani model allows to estimate the properties by two methods:

 ugropy evaluates the properties using the GC-SIMPLE method.
 The ML method is not provided in this library.
 To learn how evaluate the properties with the ML method, please refer to the original publication supplementary material: